trustyai-explainability/trustyai-explainability-python/docs/tutorial.rst

 	for i, value in enumerate(model_input.reshape(-1)):
 	    features.append(feature("Feature_{}".format(i), "number", value, domain=(-10., 10.))

-Now, we use the :func:`~trustyai.model.counterfactual_prediction` function to wrap these features with a counterfactual *goal*: the desired output we want to model to produce.
+Next, we define a counterfactual *goal*: the desired output we want to model to produce.
 Here, we'll select ``1.0`` as our goal, meaning the counterfactual explainer will try and find a set of inputs that produce a model output of 1.0 ± 1%.